aarron-lee/legion-go-tricks/README.md

 - Controllers, both attached and detached
   - note, controllers work best in X-input mode. see [official Legion Go Userguide PDF](./legion_go_user_guide_en.pdf) to read more about controller modes
   - ChimeraOS, NobaraOS, BazziteOS all ship OOTB with basic controller support
-  - BazziteOS + NobaraOS ships with HHD, which enables full gyro + back button support in steam input
+  - BazziteOS + NobaraOS ships with HHD, which enables full gyro + back button + controller support in steam input
   - misc: some other non-gaming distros don't include the udev rule for the controller, you can manually add it with [this script](./add-lgo-xpad-rule.sh)
 - FPS/Mouse mode works
 - scroll wheel on controller works fine for scrolling websites, etc
   - scroll wheel press doesn't do anything in game mode, registers as a scroll wheel click in desktop mode
-  - holding the scroll wheel for 5s will toggle the scroll wheel on/off
+  - holding the scroll wheel for 5s will toggle the scroll wheel on/off, this is built-in lenovo provided functionality
-- trackpad works, but cannot tap-to-click in game mode.
+- trackpad works, tap to click can be configured.
   - Can tap to click on desktop mode, but must be enabled in the touchpad settings.
-  - Can be used in steam input with a workaround.
+  - Can be used in steam input with hhd
-- Battery Indicator in Game Mode - requires bios v29
+- Battery Indicator in Game Mode - requires bios v29 or newer

 ## What Has Workarounds?